 Dysthymia Signs and Symptoms

-Dysthymia is likely to affect women two to three times more than men.7 It may also run in families, and may be triggered by early tragic events, like losing a parent.
+Women are more affected by dysthymia than men, with a lifetime prevalence rate of 8 percent (compared to just 4.8 percent in males).7 It may also run in families, and may be triggered by early tragic events, like losing a parent.
 It can also be difficult to diagnose because some people believe that the “sadness” is part of their personality.
 According to Harvard Health Publications:8

 “[A] person with dysthymia tends to believe that depression is part of his or her character.
 The person with dysthymia may not even think to talk about this depression with doctors, family members or friends.”

 Prevent the Potential Effects of Dysthymia Before It’s Too Late

 Health experts say that dysthymia is “paradoxical,” since it may appear mild day-to-day, but the long-term effects are actually brutal.9 Despite its symptoms being less severe than clinical depression, dysthymia should not be taken lightly because it can actually lead to the latter.
 This is called “double depression.”10

 According to Dr. David J. Hellerstein, a research psychiatrist at New York State Psychiatric Institute and a professor of clinical psychiatry at Columbia University, 80 to 90 percent of people with dysthymia develop major depression.
 This disorder can also increase the risk of suicidal behavior, according to one study.11

 If you suspect that you or someone you love suffers from this condition, seek professional help immediately.
 As with other types of depression, dysthymia is manageable, as long as the right treatment methods are used.
 Antidepressants are ill-advised, as they may cause more severe side effects.